 This article contains affiliate links, which means we may receive a small commission at no added cost to you.
 As an Amazon associate, we earn from qualifying purchases.

 Since wheelchair-accessible dimensions aren’t set in stone, the size and space of your bedroom will be determined by the number of things you put in it.
 This could include anything from furniture and accessories to specialist mobility equipment.
 It’s important to keep areas open for your wheelchair, and keeping your bedroom generally clutter-free will help you move around the space more easily.
 Generally, a room size of 10’x12’ is enough space, but like we said earlier, the optimal size will really depend on personal circumstances.

 Often the focal point of the room, getting the bed right is important when designing a bedroom for someone with mobility issues.
 Experts suggest that the top of the bed should sit at the same height as your wheelchair, so it’s essential to make these adjustments as needed.
-Also, a portable hoist or ceiling lift can be a helpful additional feature to ease the transition into and out of bed.

 Smart storage solutions are helpful for people that need extra accessibility features.
 By removing doorways from wardrobes and cupboards, reaching clothes and other items can be a lot easier for those struggling with mobility.
 Likewise, a walk-in wardrobe is an ideal accessibility feature that not only provides ample space to store your clothing, but also frees up some more room space to get changed in comfort.